What is ‘Golfer’s Elbow’ ( Medial Epicondylitis) ?

 These are suggested exercises only.
 If you are at all concerned about whether these exercises are suitable for you or if you experience any pain while doing them, please seek appropriate clinical advice from your GP or Physiotherapist.

 Corticosteroid injection therapy.
-Evidence suggests that corticosteroid injections are best avoided as patients symptoms are more likely to get better quicker without.
-The steroid injection may weaken the tendon in the longer term.
+Evidence suggests that if possible, corticosteroid injections are best avoided as the steroid may weaken the tendon in the longer term.
 However, injections may be discussed with individuals who continue to suffer disabling pain (preventing work and leisure activities) and have failed physiotherapy management.
 You can read more about local corticosteroid injections here.